tmax898/dev_setup/mac.md

   - Use it to install node

   - `nvm install node`
 - Install [mise](https://mise.jdx.dev/) - Version manager for various things
+  - Use `mise doctor` if issues arise.
 - [Bunjs](https://bun.sh/)
 - Zig
   - Use [ZVM](https://github.com/tristanisham/zvm).
 You must remove other versions of zig before zvm will work.